Quazar4/line/README.md

 # line
-A program to accept three points, determine if they are collinear and plot a straight line if possible using html and js
+A math program to accept three points, determine if they are collinear and plot a straight line if possible using html and js